 Automatic specification of hyper-parameters sequences

-- Starting from \(\lambda=0\), the algorithm fits LASSO models until finding a \(\lambda\) value that creates a NULL model where all variables were shrunk to be exactly 0.
+value that creates a NULL model where all variables were shrunk to be

-be used as the maximum value of a sequence starting from 0.
-The length
+value will be used as the maximum value of a sequence starting from 0.

-This will be done for each cause-specific model to create exclusive sequences of \(\lambda\)s for each of them.
+This will be done for each cause-specific model to create exclusive sequences of s for each of them.

 Pre-processing within resampling